2i2c-org/2i2c-org.github.io/content/job/osie-pangeo/index.md

 ## Who we are

-2i2c is a non-profit organization with a mission to make interactive computing more accessible, scalable, and powerful for research and education.
+2i2c is a non-profit initiative with a mission to make interactive computing more accessible, scalable, and powerful for research and education.
 We strive to...

 *   Support data workflows in research and education through infrastructure for interactive computing.
 *   Support open tools and communities that underlie this infrastructure.